Bolivar County, Mississippi

-Bolivar County (/ˈbɒlᵻvər/ BOL-i-vər), officially the County of Bolivar, is a county located on the western border of the U.S. state of Mississippi.
+Bolivar County (/ˈbɒlᵻvər/ BOL-i-vər) is a county located on the western border of the U.S. state of Mississippi.
 As of the 2020 census, the population was 30,985.
 Its county seats are Rosedale and Cleveland.
 The county is named in honor of Simón Bolívar, early 19th-century leader of the independence of several South American territories from Spain.

 The Cleveland, Mississippi, Micropolitan Statistical Area includes all of Bolivar County.
 It is located in the Mississippi Delta, or Yazoo Basin, of Mississippi.
 This area was first developed for cotton plantations.
 Large industrial-scale agricultural operations have reduced the number of farm workers needed, and the population is half of its peak in 1930.
 Today, soybeans, corn, and rice are also commodity crops.

 History

 On February 9, 1836, when it was established, the land was originally Choctaw, and was taken for use in agriculture, with some of the most valued land in the state.
 In 1840, there was only one free black person, 384 free whites, and 971 enslaved people, making its population 60% slaves.
-This number only increased, because around 1860, the population was about 87% slaves, due to its mostly agricultural economy, and continued to gain a high black population, relating to it being in the delta, and pressure for African-Americans to move to the delta.
+This number only increased, because around 1860, the population was about 87% slaves, due to its lucrative, mostly agricultural economy.

+After the Civil War, the county continued to maintain a predominantly black population as freed African American cleared and developed wild bottom lands for agriculture.
+Additionally, African Americans were drawn to the successful settlement of Mound Bayou, which was founded and run by African Americans.
 The county had 18 documented lynchings in the period from 1877 to 1950.
 In the 1920s, Bolivar county was a hotspot for UNIA chapters, with 17 chapters, and by 1960, it had a significant local civil rights movement, and remains a mostly black area today.